Mental Health

 Music therapy services can be tailored to individuals of all ages and backgrounds, offering a versatile approach to healing and personal growth.

-While Halo Mental Health in Las Vega does not offer music therapy as a service, the facility plays calming and soothing music throughout to create a therapeutic environment.
+While Halo Mental Health in Las Vegas does not offer music therapy as a service, the facility plays calming and soothing music throughout to create a therapeutic environment.

 Understanding Music Therapy